department-of-veterans-affairs/vets-website/script/component-migration/README.md

 ## Caveats

-The script may not be able to perfectly migrate every comopnent, so before you merge your PR be sure to inspect the diff.
-Additionally the script does not migrate test files - you will have to do those by hand.
+**The script may not be able to perfectly migrate every component.** Before you merge your PR be sure to inspect the diff.
+Additionally the script does not migrate test files, so you'll have to do those by hand.